BeksOmega/looping-layout/.github/CONTRIBUTING.md

 way to get more familiar with the project.

 [help-wanted][help-wanted] issues are also a good place to start, but they can be a bit more in-depth.
-Often they solve a larger problem than issues labled [good-first-issue][good-first-issue] or they involve some creative thinking and design.
+Often they solve a larger problem than issues labeled [good-first-issue][good-first-issue] or they involve some creative thinking and design.

-Currently we're working towards [release 0.4.0][milestone], which is a [minor version bump][semver], meaning it will include some new features!
-Namely functions that will allow people to create better animations using the LoopingLayoutManager (eg carousel animations).
-Please check out the [milestone][milestone] if you're interested in contributing =)

 ### :star2:Getting started